Chiral spin liquid and quantum phase diagram of spin-$1/2$ $J_1$-$J_2$-$J_{\chi}$ model on the square lattice: Introduction

 \section{Introduction}

-Quantum spin liquids (QSLs) are exotic states of matter in frustrated quantum magnets~\cite{Savary_2016,Zhou_2017,Broholm_2020,lancaster2023quantum,Kivelson_2023}, which can escape from forming the conventional orders even at zero temperature.
+Quantum spin liquids (QSLs) are exotic states of matter in frustrated quantum magnets~\cite{Savary_2016,Zhou_2017,Broholm_2020,lancaster2023quantum,Kivelson_2023}, which can escape from forming conventional orders even at zero temperature.
 Remarkably, QSLs have long-range quantum entanglement as well as fractionalized excitations~\cite{wen1990, Wen1991,Senthil2000,Senthil2001,chen2010}.
-Among the various types of QSLs, chiral spin liquid (CSL) is a specific class of QSLs that is an analog of the fractional quantum Hall state~\cite{Kalmeyer1987, wen1989,Baskaran1989,Yang1993,Haldan1995}.
+Among the various types of QSLs, the chiral spin liquid (CSL) is a specific class of QSL that is an analog of the fractional quantum Hall state~\cite{Kalmeyer1987, wen1989,Baskaran1989,Yang1993,Haldan1995}.
 CSLs break time-reversal and parity symmetries but preserve lattice translational and spin rotational symmetries.
-Kalmeyer and Laughlin first proposed that in a time-reversal invariant spin model with geometric frustration, one may realize a CSL as the analog of the $\nu = 1/2$ Laughlin state through spontaneous time-reversal symmetry breaking~\cite{Kalmeyer1987}.
+Kalmeyer and Laughlin first proposed that, in a time-reversal-invariant spin model with geometric frustration, one may realize a CSL as the analog of the $\nu = 1/2$ Laughlin state through spontaneous time-reversal-symmetry breaking~\cite{Kalmeyer1987}.
+Later, based on the wave functions of fractional quantum Hall states, the parent Hamiltonians for which the CSLs are the exact ground states have also been constructed in spin models with long-range interactions~\cite{Ronny2007,Ronny2009,Greiter2014}.

-More interestingly, doping a CSL may lead to the exotic anyon superconductivity~\cite{wen1989,wilczek1990fractional}.
-After extensive search for decades, this Kalmeyer-Laughlin CSL has been identified not only in various spin-$1/2$ systems with either geometric frustration or competing interactions~\cite{He2014,Gong_2014,Wietek2015,Hu2015,Gong2015,Hickey2017,Gong2017,Wietek2017,nielsen2013,Chen2021}, but also in the Hubbard model near the Mott transition~\cite{Szasz2020,Boos2020,Szasz2021,Cookmeyer2021,Chen2022}.
-Very recently, unbiased density matrix renormalization group (DMRG) studies have also established a $d+id$-wave topological superconducting phase near the doped CSL regime~\cite{Jiang2020,Huang2022,Huang2023}.
+More interestingly, doping a CSL may lead to exotic anyon superconductivity~\cite{wen1989,wilczek1990fractional}.
+After extensive search for decades, this Kalmeyer-Laughlin CSL has been identified not only in various spin-$1/2$ systems with either geometric frustration or competing interactions~\cite{He2014,Gong_2014,Wietek2015,Hu2015,Gong2015,Hickey2017,Gong2017,Wietek2017,nielsen2013,Didier2017,Chen2021,Hasik2022}, but also in the Hubbard model near the Mott transition~\cite{Szasz2020,Boos2020,Szasz2021,Cookmeyer2021,Chen2022}.
+Very recently, unbiased density matrix renormalization group (DMRG) studies have also established a ($d+id$)-wave topological superconducting phase near the doped CSL regime~\cite{Jiang2020,Huang2022,Huang2023}.